What is e-Invoicing, Meaning, & How to Generate e-Invoice

 What is the full form of IRN?

-The full form of IRN is Invoice Reference Number.
+The full form of IRN is the Invoice Reference Number.
 It is a unique identification number generated for each e-invoice uploaded to the Invoice Registration Portal (IRP) under the GST system.
 This number is essential for tracking and validating e-invoices.

 Is e-invoicing compulsory?